-The cruelty of human beings never ceases to astound me.
-What motivates a person to pit dogs against each other and to use a defenseless dog as bait to teach a bigger, stronger dog to fight is beyond me.
-But such was Miley's life before a kind stranger came into it and changed things for the grateful dog.
+The cruelty of dog fighting — particularly, using a defenseless dog as bait to teach a bigger, stronger dog to fight — is beyond all comprehension.
+Yet, such was Miley's life before a kind stranger changed things for the grateful dog.

 One-year-old Miley had never known anything but pain.
 When the fighting dogs were released on her, Miley's mouth was taped shut so she couldn't fight back, and barbed wire was wrapped around her neck so they couldn't outright kill her.
 The torture was excruciating.
-Dog fighting is illegal in Texas, but that didn't stop this operation near Austin from doing it anyway.
+Dog fighting is illegal in Texas, but that didn't stop this operation near Austin.

 “She wouldn't even make eye contact and just kept staring out the side of her crate,” Holley said.
 “I went out and bought her a stuffed hedgehog, and when I gave it to her, she looked at me as if it was the greatest kindness ever bestowed on her.
 From that moment on, she made eye contact and would take meds from my hand.
 She changed my life in a matter of hours.”
 And miracle of miracles, Miley's life changed, too.

 The community raised enough money for Miley to have surgery in under two days.
-Holley, who had never intended to keep the dog, found her a foster home right away.
-However, she made certain that she would be called if Miley ever needed her again.
+Holley, who'd never intended to keep the dog, found her a foster home right away, but she made certain that she would be called if Miley ever needed her again.
 That day came sooner than anyone thought.

-It was just a few months later that the foster had to move and couldn't keep Miley any longer.
+Just a few months later, the foster had to move and couldn't keep Miley any longer.
 She called Holley (who at that point had moved to Baltimore) and asked for her help.
-“When you meet Miley she changes you immediately; she’s been through so much and is so sweet,” Holley said.
-“So of course I had to take her.”
+“When you meet Miley, she changes you immediately; she’s been through so much and is so sweet,” Holley said.
+“So, of course, I had to take her.”

-Holley made arrangements for Miley to be shipped to her in Baltimore.
-Since she had only had her for 24 hours months earlier, she wasn't sure the dog would remember her.
-It became obvious immediately that Miley not only remembered her but was ecstatic to see her again.
+Holley had Miley shipped to her in Baltimore.
+She'd had the pooch for only one day months earlier, so she wasn't sure Miley would remember her — but Miley not only remembered her: She was ecstatic to see Holley again.

-When Miley joined Holley, she got a bonus.
+Miley was in for another sweet surprise, too.
 Ace, another rescue, became Miley's new brother.
 Ace had spent the first three years of his life in a shelter, so he was nervous about both people and other dogs.
 Amazingly, Miley was the more stable and confident of the two, and she is slowly drawing Ace out of his shell.

 “Miley’s favorite thing to do is meet people,” Holley said.
 “She’s already made a ton of friends — both dogs and people.
 She won’t go more than a few steps on our walks without saying hi to somebody.”
-That's a real miracle, since all she had ever known was cruelty from humans and dogs alike.
+That's a real miracle, given all the cruelty she'd known from humans and dogs alike.
 “Miley is Wonder Woman in a dog’s body,” Holley said.
 “She is living proof of the principle that only love can save the world.”